AppDotOrange/Sumyu/README.md

 The repository contains configurations and vocabularies for experiments involving:

 * Source code
-* Pokémon descriptions
 * Fairy tales
 * Recipes
 * Small general text datasets

-For example, the same language-model code can be configured with a Pokémon-specific vocabulary and trained on a Pokédex, or configured with a different vocabulary and trained on stories.
+For example, the same language-model code can be configured with a Rust-specific vocabulary and trained on Rust code, or configured with a different vocabulary and trained on stories.

 There is also an XOR dataset helper: